bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 A common template format for writing user stories uses the "Conextra format" known as the "as a-I want-so that" format.
 That format specifies a class of users (the user role), what that class of users wants to achieve (the goal), and why the users want to achieve the goal (the benefit).
-The “so that” part of a user story is optional, but unless the purpose of the story is completely obvious to everyone, it should be included with every user story.
+The "so that" part of a user story is optional, but unless the purpose of the story is completely obvious to everyone, it should be included with every user story.
 > **As a** typical member, **I want** to see unbiased reviews of a restaurant